kclim1/discord-clone/README.md

 # Chord

 Welcome to **Chord**, a personal project aimed at exploring and understanding the underlying technologies that power real-time chat applications like Discord.
-This project serves as both a learning tool and a platform to experiment with modern web development and real-time communication features.
+This project serves as both a learning tool and a platform to experiment with modern web development and real-time communication features.For now, Chord only supports 1:1 realtime chat

 ## Motivation